Criminal Justice (CRIMLJUS)

 CRIMLJUS 4880 Internship 1-8 Credits

-Enhancement of the educational experience through placement of a student with a governmental or private agency, emphasis place on integration of criminal justice theory and practice through field observations, practical experience, and extensive report writing, including submission of daily reports, administrative reports, and case reports.
+Enhancement of the educational experience through placement of a student with a governmental or private agency, emphasis placed on integration of criminal justice and forensic investigation theory and practice through field observations, practical experience, and extensive report writing, including submission of daily reports, administrative reports, and case reports.

 Components: Field Studies